Child Protection and Safeguarding

 We ensure safeguarding practice at Beckfoot School reflects statutory responsibilities, government guidance and complies with best practice.
 For more details please refer to our Child Protection & Safeguarding Policy.

 We have a dedicated team of specially trained adults in school who support safeguarding.
-If you have concerns about a child’s welfare, you should contact one of our designated safeguarding leads:
+If you have concerns about a child’s welfare, you should contact one of our Safeguarding Team:

 If you have reason to believe that a child is at IMMEDIATE RISK OF HARM, contact the police on 999.